-Measure no. 2 will make initiatives expensive
+Measure No. 2 will make initiatives expensive

 The Legislature has already set up its own hearings on initiated and referred measures.
 Legislative thinking was that such hearings would generate great exposure to expose the flaws of initiated proposals.
 It was a publicity bust that generated no screaming headlines.

-The only thing that would be achieved with hearings before the two chambers would be a lot of nitpicking for which advertising dollars ought to be spent in the commercial media.
+The only thing that would be achieved with hearings before the two chambers would be a lot of knit-picking for which advertising dollars ought to be spent in the commercial media.

 Money pouring into the state from nonresident corporations and interest groups would be curtailed if Measure No. 2 were passed, sponsors claim.
 So we kill the initiative process to protect ourselves from out-of-state money.
 Give me a break!
 The legislative halls are clogged biennially with lobbyists paid by out-of-state interests.